New York Annulments

 Domestic Relations Law 6(1) reference to why the marriage was dissolved is a holdover from pre 1965 laws, which used to contain restrictions on remarriage following a divorce based on adultery.
 This provision has no effect whatsoever under current law.

-NY will not recognize a bigamous marriage under any circumstances.
+New York will not recognize a bigamous marriage under any circumstances.

 DRL 140 allows the following parties to bring an action to declare a marriage void – husband and wife, during their lifetime of the other spouse, or by a former spouse.